-Development-stage mineral exploration companies face a variety of risks and, while unable to eliminate all of them, the Company aims at managing and reducing such risks as much as possible.
+Development-stage mineral exploration companies face a variety of risks and, while unable to eliminate all of them, the Company aims to manage and reduce such risks as much as possible.

-Few exploration projects successfully achieve development due to factors that cannot be predicted or anticipated, and even one such factor may result in the economic viability of a project being detrimentally impacted such that it is neither feasible nor practical to proceed.
+Few exploration projects successfully achieve development due to factors that cannot be predicted or anticipated, and even a single such factor may result in the economic viability of a project being detrimentally impacted such that it is neither feasible nor practical to proceed.
 The Company closely monitors its activities and those factors that could impact them, and retains experienced consultants to assist in its risk management and to make timely adequate decisions.